mosen/mysides/README.md

 **NOTE**: I clobbered this together with very little experience in C/CoreFoundation, as a result the code may be horrible.

+**NOTE*: As of 10.11 El Capitan you can also use `sfltool` to achieve similar things.

 ## Usage ##

 List sidebar favorites items: